galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Learn from training data

-[Gradient boosting regressor](http://scikit-learn.org/stable/modules/ensemble.html#regression) is used for this task.
-It is an ensemble based regressor consisting of weak learners (e.g. decision trees).
-It learns features from training dataset (`train_data`) and maps all rows to respective targets which are real numbers.
+To learn the mapping between several features and the targets, we will apply a regressor which is called [Gradient boosting regressor](http://scikit-learn.org/stable/modules/ensemble.html#regression).
+It is an ensemble-based regressor because its prediction is the collective performance of multiple weak learners (e.g. decision trees).
+It learns features from training dataset (`body_fat_train`) and maps all the rows to their respective targets (real numbers).
 The process of mapping gives a trained model.

 > ### {% icon hands_on %} Hands-on: Train a model
 >